 In November 2011 we met in a family room in Oakville, Ontario for our very first Hats Off to Liz Yarnapalooza.
 Our goal was to knit and crochet chemo caps to donate to Credit Valley Hospital in Mississauga at Christmastime.
 The local group was small, but thanks to the miracle of Facebook, donations were mailed in from as far away as Vancouver, British Columbia and the state of Michigan.
 By donation day we had more than 50 handmade chemo caps and dozens of brand new baseball caps (sourced by the co-workers of one of our group members who was worried that the men might be forgotten!).

 The plan was to make the Yarnapalooza an annual event, but the locals had so much fun knitting and chatting that it has since turned into a monthly gathering.
 As a result, we have been able to donate more than 1200 homemade chemo caps -- and counting!
 As of May 2019, we are now also donating chemo caps to Oakville Trafalgar Memorial Hospital because we thought it would be nice to share the love.

 In 2012, we started making infant loss items for Credit Valley Hospital.
 After asking if the NICU needed preemie hats, we were gently told that, sadly, the real need is for items small enough to fit babies lost in the second trimester.
 Hats Off to Liz embraced this new cause with the same fervor as the chemo cap mission.
 As a result, we have been able to donate more than 800 infant loss items to the hospital, including wee blankets, hats and burial gowns, bringing comfort to bereaved parents at a time when they need it most by recognizing and showing our respect for the little ones they've loved and lost.

-In the years since that first gathering, our local ranks have swelled!
-New knitters and crocheters continue to join the group - even newbies who have never picked up hooks or needles before - and strangers have become lifelong friends.
+In the years since that first gathering, our local ranks swelled!
+New knitters and crocheters joined the little group - even newbies who had never picked up hooks or needles before - and strangers became lifelong friends.